BirdeeHub/make_minesweeper_tutorial/README.md

 It begins with HowToCodeJava.txt, and then you walk along the program in a particular (but not too convoluted) order.

+You will probably want to download some sort of code editor so that the code is color coded.
+A suggestion is in HowToCodeJava.txt, suggested for its ease of install.

 It has comments along the way and introduces concepts in a gradually increasing order of difficulty. (or, as close to that as possible while still being a game!!)

 And it ends with a coding excercise that should hopefully be within grasp once you make it to the end, where you fix a slight bug. (with hints!)